In this post, we'll see how to shut down Windows 10 PC manually and automatically. Let's get started.

 If you want to automatically shut down Windows 10 computer at a specific time (for once or repeatedly) without using any third-party software, then you can do it using any one of the following two methods.

 Launch Run Command.
 Type the following command in it:

 shutdown -s -t 300

-Hit "OK" button to execute the command and you will see a confirmation popup stating that the PC will get shut down at the time you specified.
+Hit "OK" button to execute the command and you'll see a confirmation popup.

 You can use the above command in any one of the following: Command Prompt, Windows PowerShell, Task Manager (In Task Manager, click File > Run new task), Address Toolbar, Address Bar of File Explorer.